Own-Data-Privateer/hoardy-adb/README.md

 - options:
   - `-c, --compress`
-  : compress per-app output files
+  : compress per-app output files; by default, the outputs will be uncompressed
   - `-e, --encrypt`
-  : encrypt per-app output files; when enabled, the `--output-passphrase`/`--output-passfile` and other `output encryption parameters` will be reused for all the generated files, but all encryption keys and salts will be unique
+  : encrypt per-app output files; when enabled, the `--output-passphrase`/`--output-passfile` and other `output encryption parameters` will be reused for all the generated files, but all encryption keys and salts will be unique; by default, the outputs will be unencrypted
   - `--prefix PREFIX`
   : file name prefix for output files; default: `hoardy_adb_split_backup` if `INPUT_AB_FILE` is "-", `hoardy_adb_split_<INPUT_AB_FILE without its ".ab" or ".adb" extension>` otherwise